julia-otran/projector/Readme.md

 To execute projector software you will need:

-- GPU with support OpenGL 3.2 (you can even use mesa, however performance may be degraded)
+- GPU with OpenGL 3.2 and GLSL 1.0 support (you can even use mesa, however performance may be degraded)
 - 2GB free ram for running the software

 Install